rabstolaf/bwsys/02_configuring-the-headnode.md

 ## 5. Adding hosts

 > This step modifies the `/etc/hosts` file and adds IP addresses corresponding to the worker nodes that we will use in setting up our cluster.
+This allows the computer to recognize the IPs by the host name that you give them.
+For instance, the line:

+<pre> <code> 10.0.0.254   worker01 </code></pre>

+recognizes the name `worker01` as the IP `10.0.0.254`.
 > [This discussion](https://askubuntu.com/questions/183176/what-is-the-use-of-etc-hosts) gives a nice idea about the intents and purposes for editing this file.

 * We need to edit the `/etc/hosts` file to add the worker nodes in our cluster
   * Add a new line for every worker node you want to add.
     For example: `10.0.0.1  worker01`
-  * Add a line to set the headnode IP to `10.0.0.254`
+  * Add a line to set the headnode IP to `10.0.0.254`, in the format of the line above.
 * We can test this step:
   * `$ ssh localhost` should log you back into your machine
   * `$ ssh <worker_node>` should give you a `no route to host` error